🏈 Steelers NFL Draft Predictions 2026: Expert Mock Draft Picks, Team Needs, Best Fits & More

 With Mike McCarthy taking over as head coach and Aaron Rodgers' future still up in the air, the Pittsburgh Steelers enter draft week with the No. 21 pick and a roster that needs reinforcements on both sides of the ball - starting with the question of who plays quarterback long-term.

-As part of our NFL draft predictions for every team, we break down the Steelers' full draft picks, biggest team needs, ideal prospect fits, mock draft projections, and our prediction for which player Pittsburgh will draft in the first round, which begins Thursday at 8 p.m.
+As part of our NFL draft predictions for every team, we break down the Steelers' full draft picks, biggest team needs, ideal prospect fits, mock draft projections, and our prediction for which player Pittsburgh will draft in the first round, which begins tonight at 8 p.m.
 ET live on ABC, ESPN, and NFL Network.

 📊 Steelers draft picks 2026